 Sharp-rising curves are characteristic of today's graphs depicting the activities of people.
-This also holds especially for their intellectual, culture creating activities of which life content is the product.
+This also holds for their intellectual, culture creating activities, of which life content is the product.
 Teachers and compilers of syllabi can attest to how they feel about the pressures of the cultural revolution of our time.
-Our greatest fear is whether we can get through all of the prescribed content with a class in the time allotted.
+Our greatest fear is whether we can get through all the prescribed content with a class in the time allotted.

-Until a few decades ago an encyclopedic approach to learning material was current.
+Until a few decades ago, an encyclopedic approach to learning material was current.
 Syllabus planners still deemed it possible to have completeness as an aim in compiling school syllabi.
 The school's task of unlocking or presenting culture also was not complicated because cultural content had increased slowly.

 In the twentieth century, the tempo increased so drastically that the school experienced the increasing burden of a deluge of learning material.
-It is estimated that the first doubling of human knowledge occurred from the birth of Christ to 1750, the second in 1900, the third in 1950 and the fourth in 1960--data that clearly reflect the increasing growth in knowledge.
-A radical reorganization of the given mass of knowledge can, so it is contended, be expected several times more in the course of the remaining decades of the century.
+It is estimated that the first doubling of human knowledge occurred from the birth of Christ to 1750, the second in 1900, the third in 1950, and the fourth in 1960--data which clearly reflect the increasing growth in knowledge.
+A radical reorganization of the given mass of knowledge can, so it is contended, be expected several times more over the remaining decades of the century.

-The cultural revolution has forced the school to a reorientation regarding its function of unlocking culture and ways have to be investigated to face up to the problem.
-Subject content has become so voluminous and differentiated that it no longer is accessible in its entirety even in a few subject areas.
-Necessarily, memorizing has to be abandoned and the discovery of knowledge striven for.
-Memorizing has to make room for understanding, comprehension and insight.
-The unimportant has to be eliminated and an encyclopedic approach has to make room for a striving for an insightful command of fundamental key concepts as points of access to knowledge.
-Because subject content no longer can be approached horizontally, roots or growth points of content have to be penetrated.
+The cultural revolution has forced the school to a reorientation regarding its function of unlocking culture and ways must be investigated to face up to the problem.
+Subject content has become so voluminous and differentiated that it no longer is accessible in its entirety, even in a few subject areas.
+Necessarily, memorizing must be abandoned, and the discovery of knowledge striven for.
+Memorizing must make room for understanding, comprehension, and insight.
+The unimportant must be eliminated, and an encyclopedic approach must make room for a striving for an insightful command of fundamental key concepts, as points of access to knowledge.
+Because subject content no longer can be approached horizontally, roots, or growth points of content must be penetrated.
 Various other solutions to the problem of being deluged with learning material also have been suggested.
-From some quarters the appeal resounded that children should be equipped with the possibility of a life-long investigation of knowledge.
-Still others were of the opinion that specialization was the only solution.
-Opponents of specialization, however, alleged that with this the child's general forming and broader understanding would suffer.
+From some quarters, the appeal resounded that children should be equipped with the possibility of a life-long investigation of knowledge.
+Still others believed specialization was the only solution.
+Opponents of specialization, however, alleged that, with this, the child's general forming and broader understanding would suffer.

-Against the background of the mentioned striving to return to the essentials of the learning materials, it does not surprise us that exemplaric or example teaching has recently become so successful.
-In this connection 1951 is an important date.
+Against the background of the mentioned striving to return to the essentials of the learning materials, it does not surprise us that exemplaric, or example teaching has recently become so successful.
+In this connection, 1951 is an important date.
 At a congress of secondary school and college/university teachers in Tubingen (Germany), a solution was sought to the threat of suffocation of the child's spirit contained in the comprehensiveness of learning material.
-An appeal to penetrate to the essentials resounded and the example was propagated as the antipode of the deluge of learning material.
+An appeal to penetrate to the essentials resounded, and the example was propagated as the antipode of the deluge of learning material.

 Martin Wagenschein stated that exemplary teaching is the antithesis of specialization.
-It does not specialize but rather it seeks the general in the particular.
-The particular nature of this ground form is clearly evident in this statement.
+It does not specialize, but rather it seeks the general in the particular.
+The nature of this ground-form is clear in this statement.